simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

 date: "1.26.2020"
 ---

-I prefer a list of goals, ideally a list that would be non-trivial to achieve, in lieu of new years resolutions.
+I prefer a list of goals that emphasize actions, ideally a list that would be non-trivial to achieve, in lieu of new years resolutions (which often emphasize behavior).
 I encourage you to make something similar.

-Things to accomplish, or try to, in 2020.
+Here are my goals to attempt in 2020.
 Goals are numbered only in the order I thought of them.
-I will try to update this page as I succeed or fail at goals.
+I will update this page as I succeed or fail.

 1. Finish clearing the 3rd field (overtaken by pines) and plant about a half-acre(?) of buckwheat by hand(???) harvest by hand.